GiuliaMantoan/GMantoan/content/authors/admin/_index.md

 #   link: #static/files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-#email: "phd16gm@mail.wbs.ac.uk"
+#email: "giuliamantoanphd@gmail.com"
 #gravatar = false  # Get your avatar from Gravatar.com? (true/false)
 #avatar = "img/foto.jpg"

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 ---
+I am currently employed at The Alan Turing Institute as a postdoc, working on a nowcasting project in collaboration with the ONS.
+The paper applies "signatures", a well-known method in data science, to macroeconomic nowcasting.
+I've recently finished my PhD in Econometrics at Warwick Business School under the supervision of Prof. Ana Beatriz Galvao and Prof. James Mitchell.
+My thesis focuses on density forecasting, its combination, calibration and constraining.
+Besides my thesis, I worked on a project with Knut Are Aastveit and Saskia ter Ellen during a PhD internship at Norges Bank in Oslo, Norway.
+The paper proposes the quantile combination approach to forecast growth-at-risk in the US.
+During my time in Warwick, I organised the 2019 Royal Economic Society Symposium of Junior Researchers.
+An experience that broadened my connections, especially among young researchers.
-I am a Ph.D student in Econometrics at Warwick Business School.
-My research interests are in forecasting and macroeconomics.
-In particular, I study density forecasting, its combination, calibration and communication.
-My supervisors are Prof. Ana Beatriz Galvao and Prof. James Mitchell.
-Before starting my Ph.D I did research in the private sector, working as Junior Economist at Prometeia SPA, and studied Economics at Ca’ Foscari Univeristy in Venice.
+Before starting my PhD, I worked as Junior Economist at Prometeia SPA and studied Economics at Ca’ Foscari University in Venice.
-During my Ph.D I organised the 2019 Royal Economic Society Symposium of Junior Researcher and participated to the doctoral internship at Norges Bank in Oslo, Norway.